mwerminski/Elevator_Sys/README.md

 ## Simulations
-To run this project, you should uncomment one of four simulation methods (in `Main.java`) or create the new one in `SystemSimulation.java`, biuld and compile.
+To run this project, you should uncomment one of four simulation methods (in `Main.java`) or create the new one in `SystemSimulation.java`, compile and build.

 ### Example
 `control.pickup(4, Direction.UP, -1)` - someone from the fourth floor is calling for the elevator and he wants to get higher.
 Direction depends on the button from the floor.